Why Fish Algonquin Park?

 - Lake Depth Maps of Algonquin Provincial Park

-2) Stephen Molson’s new book Algonquin Park Depth Maps is a “must have” for any Algonquin angler.
-While individual maps are available for purchase online, the 60-page book includes “15 bathymetric maps of char lakes and comprehensive sections packed with fishing tips and techniques, char seasonal preferences, physiology, locational information, recipes and more…” You can order the book from Stephen’s website and Algonquin Outfitters carries it at the Oxtongue Lake and Opeongo stores.
+2) Stephen Molson’s book Algonquin Park Depth Maps is a “must have” for any Algonquin angler.
+While individual maps are available for purchase online, the 60-page book includes “15 bathymetric maps of char lakes and comprehensive sections packed with fishing tips and techniques, char seasonal preferences, physiology, locational information, recipes and more…” You can order the book from Stephen’s website (as of 2016).
 The fishing tips section is VERY comprehensive and covers tackle, strategy, lure selection and more.

 3) Read the Algonquin Park fish survey results, stocking lists and find links to fishing regulations: